 Facebook is a simple interface to use should you decide to set up a fan page for your church.
 This works fairly well for your internal audience, but is not as effective as a web page for conveying your congregation’s identity.
 You will need to make some decisions about how to manage it – primarily as an internal communication tool to remind people of events or if you want to be more inspirational and inviting.
 Group pages require more monitoring as those are more likely to be spammed.
 Connect your social media presence to the wider Church with a customizable Facebook cover photo

 Congregations that use projection in worship can add some of this identity information to slides before or after the service to inform visitors and reinforce member learning with customizable PowerPoint slides.

 It is helpful to have a printed resource available to welcome visitors to your worship.
 These printed resources can become outdated quickly, so take a look at what you have to make sure it is up-to-date.

 Refer to the website list above for the kinds of information to include in a visitor brochure.
 Some churches put the majority of this information in the bulletin.
 Some laminate a card and put next to the hymnal in the pew.
 For churches that project information such as song lyrics and other worship materials, PowerPoint slides before and after worship can convey the information.

 If you have funds for advertising, you might look beyond the traditional paper, television or billboards.
-In Oct.
-2014, Facebook initiated hyperlocal advertising that can appear on the mobile devices of anyone as close as only a one mile radius up to an entire metroplex.
-Check into other localized options through cable firms and the like.

-v12.1 | Facebook is a simple interface to use should you decide to set up a fan page for your church.
-This works fairly well for your internal audience, but is not as effective as a web page for conveying your congregation’s identity.
-You will need to make some decisions about how to manage it – primarily as an internal communication tool to remind people of events or if you want to be more inspirational and inviting.
-Group pages require more monitoring as those are more likely to be spammed.
-Connect your social media presence to the wider Church with a customizable Facebook cover photo

-Congregations that use projection in worship can add some of this identity information to slides before or after the service to inform visitors and reinforce member learning with customizable PowerPoint slides.

-It is helpful to have a printed resource available to welcome visitors to your worship.
-These printed resources can become outdated quickly, so take a look at what you have to make sure it is up-to-date.

-Refer to the website list above for the kinds of information to include in a visitor brochure.
-Some churches put the majority of this information in the bulletin.
-Some laminate a card and put next to the hymnal in the pew.
-For churches that project information such as song lyrics and other worship materials, PowerPoint slides before and after worship can convey the information.

-If you have funds for advertising, you might look beyond the traditional paper, television or billboards.
-In Oct.
-2014, Facebook initiated hyperlocal advertising that can appear on the mobile devices of anyone as close as only a one mile radius up to an entire metroplex.
+Facebook offers hyperlocal advertising that can appear on the mobile devices of anyone as close as only a one mile radius up to an entire metroplex.
 Check into other localized options through cable firms and the like.